coderefinery/hpc-containers/content/basics_running_containers.rst

 - You can run an application from within the container

-We'll cover these ways in this individual sections.
+We'll cover these ways in individual sections below.

 How to read Apptainer commands?